telerik/reporting-docs/knowledge-base/adding-external-data-provider-to-dotnet-standalone-designer.md

 The designer can be found in the installation folder of Telerik Reporting -> `\Report Designer\.NET`.

-In this article, you will learn how to add extertarnal data providers used for the SQL DataSource.
+In this article, you will learn how to add external data providers used for the SQL DataSource.

 ## Solution